Battle of the Falkland Islands: Spee's squadron

 At the outbreak of hostilities, the German East Asia Squadron commanded by Spee was outclassed and outgunned by the Royal Navy and the Imperial Japanese Navy.
 Spee and the High Command did not believe Germany's Asian possessions could be defended and doubted the squadron could even survive in that theatre.
 Spee wanted to get his ships home and began by heading southeast across the Pacific, although he was pessimistic about their chances.

-Spee's fleet won the Battle of Coronel off the coast of Coronel, Chile, on 1 November 1914, where his ships sank the cruisers HMS Good Hope (Admiral Cradock's flagship) and Monmouth.
+Spee's fleet won the Battle of Coronel off the coast of Coronel, Chile, on 1 November 1914, where his ships sank the cruisers HMS Good Hope (Admiral Christopher Cradock's flagship) and Monmouth.
 After the battle, on 3 November, Scharnhorst, Gneisenau and Nürnberg entered Valparaíso harbour and were welcomed as heroes by the German population.
 Von Spee declined to join in the celebrations; when presented with a bouquet of flowers, he refused them, commenting that "these will do nicely for my grave".
 As required under international law for belligerent ships in neutral countries, the ships left within 24 hours, moving to Mas Afuera, 400 mi off the Chilean coast.
 There they received news of the loss of the cruiser SMS Emden, which had previously detached from the squadron and had been raiding in the Indian Ocean.
-They also learned of the fall of the German colony at Tsingtao in China, which had been their home port.
-On 15 November, the squadron moved to Bahia San Quintin on the Chilean coast, where a ceremony was held to award 300 Iron Crosses, second class, to crew members, and an Iron Cross first class to Admiral Spee.
+They also learnt of the fall of the German colony at Qingdao in China, which had been their home port.
+On 15 November, the squadron moved to Bahia San Quintin on the Chilean coast, where a ceremony was held to award 300 Iron Crosses, second class, to crew members, and an Iron Cross first class to Admiral Spee, after news of the battle reached Kaiser Wilhelm II in Berlin.

-Spee's officers counseled a return to Germany.
-The squadron had used half its ammunition at Coronel; the supply could not be replenished, and it was difficult even to obtain coal.
+Spee's officers counselled a return to Germany.
+The squadron had used half its ammunition at Coronel, after previously expending some in its Bombardment of Papeete; the supply could not be replenished, and it was difficult even to obtain coal.
 Intelligence reports suggested that the British ships HMS Defence, Cornwall and Carnarvon were stationed in the River Plate, and that there had been no British warships at Stanley when recently visited by a steamer.
 Spee had been concerned about reports of a British battleship, Canopus, but its location was unknown.
 On 26 November, the squadron set sail for Cape Horn, which they reached on 1 December, then anchored at Picton Island, where they stayed for three days distributing coal from a captured British collier, the Drummuir, and hunting.
 On 6 December, the British vessel was scuttled and its crew transferred to the auxiliary Seydlitz.
-The same day Spee proposed to raid the Falkland Islands before setting course for Germany.
+The same day Spee proposed to raid the Falkland Islands in order to destroy the British wireless transmitter located there before setting course for Germany.
 The raid was unnecessary because the squadron now had as much coal as it could carry.
 Most of Spee's captains opposed the raid, but he nevertheless decided to proceed.